cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 Timor to the Spanish-American War.
 Did you cover that in class?
 Who knows.
 Back in week four the school cancelled its access to the student version of Microsoft Copilot for AI Lecture Summaries for Canvas.
-Someone told you that you should download the course videos from Canvas and chuck them in OrikanGPT, but when you asked Canvas support chat how to download videos it said you'd have to watch five ads about fabric softener, so you gave up.
+Someone told you to just  download the course videos from Canvas and chuck them in OrikanGPT.
+But when you asked Canvas support chat how to download videos it said you'd have to watch five ads about fabric softener, so you gave up.
 Anwyay, NotionPlusProFreemium said it wasn't a high priority.\